bueller/sigil_online/README.md

 # sigil
 Daemon and client for the online Sigil game

-This is an online version of my board game "Sigil".
-I have been tinkering with the design of Sigil as a physical board game for about 10 years.
-This digital version was created more recently, as a coding exercise & a way to play the game with remote friends.

-I did not use any special frameworks for making games; everything was done essentially from scratch, as an exercise to teach myself about web development.
-The back-end game logic is written in Python and daemonized using Flask (100% by me).
-The front-end JavaScript, html, css was also 100% written by me.
-A friend then helped me put the resulting webapp in a Docker container and set up the Docker configuration files.

-The game "Sigil" itself is my own design, and the image file of the Sigil game board was created by me using Inkscape.
-The image files for the spell circles and the red/blue stones were pulled from the internet.
+What Is Sigil?

+Sigil is a strategy board game in which two players, Red and Blue, battle for control of a magical 'spell circle'.
+The board is randomly generated at the beginning of each game, but other than this initial setup, the gameplay itself has no randomness & no hidden information.
+I have been designing Sigil as a physical board game for about 10 years and have had over a dozen dedicated playtesters throughout this process.

+What's In This Repo?

+This repo is an online version of the game.
+The 'api' folder contains the back-end game logic (written in Python), and the clients/www/static folder contains the front-end GUI (written in JavaScript/HTML/CSS).

+How Do I Play?

 To start a game: With Docker installed, and in the main directory (with the 'docker-compose.yml' file): type